Trans Legal Clinic

 TRANS LEGAL FUND

 In response to the UK Supreme Court ruling in For Women Scotland LTD v the Scottish Ministers, the Trans Legal Clinic has launched the Trans Legal Fund, a vital community resource created to build the legal infrastructure we need to protect and defend trans* lives, dignity, and rights in the UK.
 We work on the front lines of the fight for justice, offering free and accessible advice, support, direct casework and assistance to trans people facing discrimination, violence, and exclusion.
+We want to bring a challenge in the European Court of Human Rights against the ruling of the Supreme Court but this takes time and money and our focus in bringing this challenge and in everything we do has always been on direct access to justice in the individual lives of ordinary* trans and non-binary people. (by ordinary we mean not rich, privileged and powerful) Any challenge against the ruling will need to start there. with us.
+In our lives.

 -